How to estimate efforts in software engineering? — Product Development

 The Agile Approach

-Developing complex software projects from scratch requires flexibility and a long-term dedicated team effort because the requirements and business model may evolve during the development process.
-Investing extensively in research and detailed planning at this stage is not practical.
-This model is best used for a customer request that involves a significant engineering task, such as building an application that plays a crucial role in the client’s business.
+Creating complex software projects from the ground up necessitates flexibility and a sustained team effort, as requirements and business models may evolve throughout the development process.
+At this stage, investing heavily in research and detailed planning may not be practical.
+This model is particularly suited for customer requests that involve substantial engineering tasks, such as developing an application that is integral to the client’s business.

 The conventional software development life cycle (SDLC) involves project-based collaboration using the waterfall approach, while this method only follows agile methodologies.
 Hence, we prioritize high-level requirements and form a dedicated team that is specifically tailored to meet the client’s needs rather than allocating 30–40% of project time to planning and analysis.
 Following this, we follow the typical agile process by delivering working product builds in iterations.
 Sprint duration is limited to 2–4 weeks to ensure measurable progress and predictable results.